Sorry, you need to enable JavaScript to visit this website.

 The programmes are publicly funded.

-The Ministry of Social Affairs, Housing and Senior Citizens, The Ministry of the Interior and Health, the Ministry of Employment, and the Ministry of Immigration and Integration are the authorities responsible for the financial framework.
+The Ministry of Social Affairs, Housing and Senior Citizens, The Ministry of the Interior and Health, the Ministry of Employment, and the Ministry of Immigration and Integration are responsible authorities for the financial framework.

 Quality assurance